nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/naming-convensions.md

 Acronyms and initialisms should always be all uppercased, or all lowercased.

-{% hint style="warning" %}
-Why?
+> Why?
 Names are for readability, not to appease a computer algorithm.
-{% endhint %}

 ```javascript
 // bad